MarehanRefaat/Sentiment-Analysis/README.md

 # Data-Set:

 Here we work with a data set of tweets.
-\n We downlowd it from ntlk using this command:  nltk.download('twitter_samples') We divided it into train samples = 8000 and test samples = 2000
+We downlowd it from ntlk using this command:  nltk.download('twitter_samples') We divided it into train samples = 8000 and test samples = 2000

 # Model